 Just a few things to take note of from the tour include:

-- Burnet Park – In 2019, a plaque was unveiled commemorating the 40,000+ African American people who migrated to Canada through the Underground Railroad.
+- Burnet Park – In 2019, a plaque commemorated the 40,000+ African American people who migrated to Canada through the Underground Railroad.

 - The Adams Home – initially owned by Jeremiah B Adams, was kept in the Adams family for 100+ years.
-It was demolished in 2016, but you can visit the place it stood.
+It was demolished in 2016, but you can visit where it stood.